 This all becomes clear when we realize that the informative meaning of a proper name should be given by its semantic rules, expressed by the associated descriptions.
 Some rules are of little or no interest.
 This is the case with the meta-identifying rule, or MDR, as the form of any identification rule for a proper name.
 This rule cannot express the relevant meaning of a particular proper name, for it applies to any meaningful proper name, while what really matters for a given proper name’s meaning is what distinguishes it from others of the same kind.
 Nevertheless, this rule already gives what we may call the literal meaning of any proper name: its linguistic function, which is to identify a particular object.
 Suppose, for example, that you find a stone on a secluded seashore inscribed with the message, ‘Tito loves Baby’, and you have no idea who Tito and Baby are.
 You will not know the cognitive meaning of these names, their contents and the ways their bearers can be identified, since you do not know which persons the names apply to.
 Nevertheless, you already know that these are the names of persons and that they should satisfy the MDR in order to identify their bearers (you already have the forms for IR-‘Tito’ and IR-‘Baby’).
 Other rules of lesser interest are expressed by the auxiliary descriptions.
 Although they can be helpful, and they make some contribution to the informative content of a proper name, they play a very contingent role in the identifying function.
 Now, since the only things left are the fundamental descriptions, we arrive at the conclusion that the meaning of a proper name must be relevantly constituted by the rules expressed by its localizing and/or characterizing descriptions.
 This is intuitive: if asked what a name like ‘Aristotle’ means, and we really know the answer, our first impulse would be to say that he was the ancient Greek philosopher who wrote the Metaphysics… That is, we would repeat what we know of the name’s localizing and characterizing descriptions.
 Our conclusion is that a proper name has two elements of cognitive meaning:

-(i) primary nucleus of meaning given by its fundamental descriptions, and
+(i) a primary nucleus of meaning given by its fundamental descriptions, and

-(ii) fringe of meaning given by its auxiliary descriptions.
+(ii) a fringe of meaning given by its auxiliary descriptions.

 So, if we combine (i) and (ii), we obtain the whole cognitive or informative semantic content of a proper name.